rizkyjayusman/cooperation/README.md

 # Api Documentation

 This project already have an API Documentation that we create using Swagger 2.

 You can read that documentation on : http://localhost:8090/swagger-ui/

+You also can test our API using Postman.
+The Postman file on directory docs/cooperation.postman_collection.json

 # Implemented Features